 Most cases of dog attacks end up in civil court as money damages lawsuits.
-Usually, there is a case of negligence against the dog’s owners or handlers for wrongful death or serious bodily harm.
-If not but for the inferior training and handling of the animal, no attack would have taken place.
+Usually, there is a negligence case against the dog’s owners or handlers for wrongful death or serious bodily harm.
+If not for the inferior training and handling of the animal, no attack would have occurred.
 So usually, this negligence subjects the defendants to a civil lawsuit.

 The accused faces a prison term of between two and four years.
 But in less severe cases, the owner can still be charged with either felony or misdemeanor charges for such an attack.
 And this ranges from manslaughter, killing the dog to destroy evidence, failure to produce the dog to police, or hiding the dog’s records.

 Often, evidence will show a history of the dog or its owner’s violent behavior.
 Such attacks are all serious and could result in serious jail time.
 If you believe you or a loved one are the victims of an intentional dog attack, contact the skilled attorneys at Ehline Law.
 They will get the District Attorney and share information to help bring the evildoers to justice.

 Michael Ehline is an inactive U.S. Marine and world-famous legal historian.
 Michael helped draft the Cruise Ship Safety Act and has won some of U.S. history’s largest motorcycle accident settlements.
 Together with his legal team, Michael and the Ehline Law Firm collect damages on behalf of clients.
 We pride ourselves on being available to answer your most pressing and difficult questions 24/7.
 We are proud sponsors of the Paul Ehline Memorial Motorcycle Ride and a Service Disabled Veteran Operated Business.
 (SDVOB.)
 We are ready to fight.